carpentries/lesson-example/_episodes/06-style-guide.md

 teaching: 10
 exercises: 0
 questions:
-- "What tone and style should be used for Carpentries lessons?"
+- "What style should be used for Carpentries lessons?"
 - "How are keyboard key combinations written?"
 - "How are short spans of code written?"
 objectives: